 Unpaired cysteine residues - prone to oxidation and aggregation

-Asymmetric charge distributions - promote colloidal instability
+Asymmetric charge distributions - leading to reduced colloidal stability

 Computational tools such as CamSol, AggScore, and SAP assess hydrophobicity, solubility, and aggregation risk from sequence or structure inputs.
 Machine learning models trained on antibody datasets now predict PTM susceptibility and folding stability with increasing accuracy.
 These predictions can guide engineering strategies to mitigate liabilities while preserving binding function.